Bayesian multivariate mixed-scale density estimation: Introduction

 Section 2 introduces preliminaries, Section 3 proposes the class of priors under consideration, and Section 4 presents theorems on the KL support of the prior, strong posterior consistency and rates of posterior contraction.
-Proofs not given in the text are reported in the Appendix.
+Section 5 discusses an application to US communities and crime dataset, using a particular prior specification.